JHoelli/Semantic-Meaningfulness/README.md

-# Semantic Meaningfulness: Evaluating Counterfactual Approaches for Real World Plausibility and Feasibilit
+# Semantic Meaningfulness: Evaluating Counterfactual Approaches for Real World Plausibility and Feasibility

-This repository contains the code for our paper "Semantic Meaningfulness: Evaluating Counterfactual Approaches for Real World Plausibility and Feasibilit".
+This repository contains the code for our paper "Semantic Meaningfulness: Evaluating Counterfactual Approaches for Real World Plausibility and Feasibility".
 We benchmark the semantic meaningfulness of known Counterfactual Approaches.

 This repository consits of two branches:
 - main (the current branch): with a minimal pip-installable version of the metric